Here are some of my thoughts on the future of culture and identity.

 Expressions of culture

-Through software and the advert better quality camera, whilst still becoming cheaper – Film has dropped in terms of cost, other countries are able to enter the film industry again and reveal their thoughts, fears and dreams to us.
-At the same time our ‘tolerance’ for low quality production has risen.
-Allowing a rise of new media producers use smart phones and free software to create something.
+Through software and the advert better quality camera, whilst still becoming cheaper – Film has dropped in terms of cost, other countries are able to enter the film industry again and reveal their thoughts, fears, and dreams to us.
+At the same time, our ‘tolerance’ for low-quality production has risen.
+Allowing a rise of new media producers to use smartphones and free software to create something.

 Distribution of culture